 Severe Periodontal Disease

 At this stage of gum disease, surgery is the only way to help manage it.
 The disease is causing inflammation throughout your body.
 Your gums are oozing pus, it’s painful to eat or talk, and your teeth may be loose or fall out.
-Severe bone loss will be occurring.
+Severe bone loss and lost teeth happen at this stage.

-There are several options when it comes to treating gum disease.
 Our first goal is to catch it early, which is why we recommend that you schedule an appointment with us every 6 months.
-During these appointments, we remove any plaque or tartar from your gum line so that your symptoms do not develop into gum disease in the first place.
+During these appointments, we remove any plaque or tartar from your gum line so that your symptoms don’t develop into gum disease.
 For patients who develop gum disease, we offer periodontal therapy, which includes:

 - Scaling and root planing